Upgrades to get the most out of your gaming PC

 If your gaming computer is running slowly, has long load times, shows screen tearing, lag, or other warning signs, your hardware’s likely to blame.

-If it's been a while since you bought a new computer or upgraded the components, it might be time to take a look at what's available now and what could improve your gaming.
+If it's been a while since you bought a new computer or upgraded the components, it might be time to take a look at what's available now and what could improve your gaming experience.

 Most factory-built computers have slots to add more memory modules.
 If there isn’t room for more modules, you can replace existing memory with larger-capacity modules.

-Upgrade the graphics card
+Step 3: Upgrade your graphics card

-Unless a computer is built specifically for gaming, manufacturers will frequently put in a low-end graphics card.
+Unless a computer is built specifically for gaming, manufacturers will frequently install a low-end graphics card.
 If the rest of your computer is functioning well, a graphics card upgrade can really improve your gaming experience.

-Although upgrading your processor (CPU) can improve the efficiency of your computer, it can be quite involved.
-You need to make sure that your motherboard and memory are compatible with the new processor, or replace everything at the same time.
+You need to make sure that your motherboard and memory are compatible with the new processor, or you will need to replace everything at the same time.
 Also, check that your current cooling system will accommodate the upgraded CPU.
-To determine if a processor upgrade will help your computer, there are a variety of third-party benchmark tests you can run.
-These tests will indicate if your CPU is underpowered.
-If you’re considering upgrading your processor, you might want to get a new system instead.

-It’s not hard to upgrade some of your computer hardware and it can make a big difference in the speed and responsiveness of your system.
+It’s not hard to upgrade some of your computer hardware, and it can make a big difference in the speed and responsiveness of your system.